 What Mobile Phone Service Preceded Modern Cell Phones?

-Answer: Mobile Telephone System (MTS)
+Answer: Mobile Telephone Service (MTS)

-Long before modern cellular networks were available (or even technologically viable) people were working on wireless phone systems.
-The earliest wireless phone systems were essentially simple radio networks, the early ancestors of our modern and far reaching cellular networks.
+Long before modern cellular networks were available (or even technologically viable), people were working on wireless phone systems.
+The earliest wireless phone systems were essentially simple radio networks, the early ancestors of our modern and far-reaching cellular networks.

-By the 1940s Motorola, working with the Bell System, created the first wireless phone service company in the country.
-The commercial service was called Mobile Telephone System (MTS) and was wildly successful given its limited reach and expense.
+As early as the 1930s, deep-pocketed travelers could place phone calls from, and to, ocean liners in the middle of the Atlantic Ocean in order to reach their friends and business associates.
+The process was driven by Marine VHF Radio and cost $7 a minute (around $100 a minute, adjusted for inflation).
+By the 1940s, Motorola, working with the Bell System, created the first wireless phone service company in the country.
+The commercial service was called Mobile Telephone Service (MTS) and was wildly successful given its limited reach and expense.
 Like the pricey land-to-ocean-liner systems of the 1930s, the MTS system was based on VHF radio.
 The MTS system first went live in St. Louis on June 17, 1946.

 Although people often joke about the weight and bulk of 1980s-era briefcase cellphones, those early cellphones had nothing on the original MTS gear.
 MTS equipment weighed 80 pounds (36 kilograms) and required installation in an automobile or physical structure—although given the long history of geeky exploits among scientists and engineers, we can imagine at least one person involved in the production and distribution of the MTS system attempted to build a backpack model.
 The original service only included 3 channels for the entire city (although it was later expanded to 32 channels after more licenses were added).